-These terms and conditions as valid on the day of the purchase agreement are an integral part of the purchase agreement.
-In the event that the merchant and the buyer conclude a written purchase agreement, in which they agree to terms deviating from these terms and conditions, the provisions of the purchase agreement will be preferred over these terms and conditions.
-Thus agreed conditions must not be in conflict with other legal regulations (shortening the deadline for return of goods, period of liability for defects, etc.).
+These Terms and Conditions valid from the day of the purchase agreement conclusion are an integral part of the purchase agreement.
+In the event that the Merchant and the Buyer conclude a written purchase agreement, in which they agree to terms deviating from these Terms and Conditions, the provisions of the purchase agreement will prevail over these Terms and Conditions.
+Thus, agreed conditions must not be in conflict with other legal regulations (shortening the deadline for return of goods, period of liability for defects, etc.).
 All contractual relations are concluded in accordance with the legal order of the Slovak Republic.